Classic French Onion Soup Recipe

 Ingredients for French Onion Soup

-The ingredients and seasonings are simple: 5-6 large yellow onions (not sweet yellow onions), beef broth or beef stock, butter, all-purpose flour, granulated sugar, ground thyme, Worcestershire sauce, dried bay leave, dry white wine (optional), French bread, Gruyere cheese.
+The ingredients and seasonings are simple: 5-6 large yellow onions (not sweet yellow onions), beef broth or beef stock, olive oil, butter, all-purpose flour, granulated sugar, groundvsage, dried bay leaf, dry white wine, white vinegar, French bread, shredded Gruyere cheese.
 Season to taste with salt and ground black pepper.

 How to make it